-Long term world travel seems to be one of those things everyone says they want to do but seem to never actually get around to doing.
+Long term travel seems to be one of those things everyone says they want to do but never actually get around to doing.
 In fact, I’d put it in almost the same category as ‘become a millionaire’ and ‘make a movie’.
-Theres nothing wrong with wanting these things but people never cross the line in the sand between just wanting them and actually doing them.
-Even the wording of the idea is generic, if ‘See the World’ is all you want to do then look at a globe and shut up.
-I know people who equate seeing the world to vacationing somewhere with palm trees once a year.
-Not really what I had in mind.
-I’d compare this idea of travel to reading the back of a biology book and thinking you know enough to write a thesis on the subject.
+There’s nothing wrong with wanting these things.
+It’s just that people never cross the line in the sand between just wanting them and actually doing them.

-Before I quit my job I was working in a promising career at a good office and a good company, I just never made time to do the one thing I was truly passionate about.
+Before I quit my job I was working in a promising career at a nice office and a good company.
+But, I never made time to do the one thing I was truly passionate about.
 I want to experience long term travel and see the world.
-There are so many things we can use as an excuse not to take the idea or the dream of travel seriously.
+There are so many things we can use as an excuse not to take our ideas or dreams of travel seriously.
 A job or a mortgage for example.
-Here’s the thing, when you eventually make your way home after an amazing journey, there’s nothing stopping you from just picking up where you left off.
-Below are some of the more common objections that I see in other people (or have experienced myself) and the best ways to get around them and put them behind you.
+Here’s the thing, when you eventually make your way home after an amazing journey, there’s nothing stopping you from picking up where you left off.
+Below are some of the common objections that I hear on a regular basis (or have experienced myself).
+As well as the best ways to get around them and put them behind you.

 What about my kids?

-Work out your living expenses at home and then compare these to your expenses while traveling and the costs associated with living abroad, I’ve found I can actually live far cheaper overseas than at home.
-I’ll go through a random month of my expenses, which I track monthly (because i’m weird).
-Please note, I did live in Perth, Western Australia which is also one of the worlds most expensive cities, (I’d call paying $5 for a small coffee a good deal).
+Work out your living expenses at home first.
+Then compare these to your expenses while travelling and the costs associated with living abroad.
+I’ve found I can actually live far cheaper in most places overseas than at home.
+I’ll go through a random month of my expenses, which I track monthly (because I’m weird).
+Please note, I do live in Perth, Western Australia which is also one of the worlds most expensive cities.
+I’d call paying $6 for a small coffee a pretty good deal.